prollings/serial/README.md

 ## `clean_input`

-Discard all data that is currently waiting to be read.
+Discard all data that is currently waiting to be read from the port.

+## `clean_output`

+Discard all data that is waiting to be written to the port.

 ## `read`